pombreda/getpaid/getpaid.emailcheckout/trunk/README.txt

 ==================================

 In our shop shipping to different countries is possible but shipping costs vary for different items and destination countries.
-(and the ups plugin is bound to ups service which is not that common and quite expensive in our region)
+(the ups plugin is bound to ups service which is not that common and quite expensive in our region)

-Writing a custom sippment plugin that handles all these cases seemed to be too much work for the start.
+Writing a custom shipment plugin that handles all these cases seemed to be too much work for the start.

 We have a small website with shop functionality (no dedicated webshop) and expect few orders (about 0-10 per week).

-That's why we decided to let our staff calculate shipping costs and handle the payment and fulfillment part of the shopping process offline.
+That's why we decided to let our staff calculate shipping costs and handle the payment (via credit card, bank transfer, cash on delivery, etc) and fulfillment part of the shopping process offline.